KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo21 - Universal Serial Bus Mass Storage Class Bulk-Only Transport/README.md

 <br /><br />
 Universal Serial Bus
 Specification Revision 2.0
 April 27, 2000 - <b> Here'a a document that I use for this demo.
-For example page 448 - 11.24.2 Class-specific Requests </b> - I used this to read values ​​for queries etc. https://wcours.gel.ulaval.ca/GIF1001/old/h20/docs/USB_20.pdf
+For example page 278 - 9.4 Standard Device Requests ( here on these few pages around 278 there is a description of the queries ) and 448 - 11.24.2 Class-specific Requests </b> - I used this to read values ​​for queries etc. https://wcours.gel.ulaval.ca/GIF1001/old/h20/docs/USB_20.pdf
 <br /><br />
 XHCI description.
 Ok, this is new standard than USB 2.0 but nice document to read.